Skomorokh: History

-In Popular Culture
+In popular culture

-A skomorokh is introduced in the first episode of Andrei Tarkovsky's film Andrei Rublev (1966).
-Seeking shelter from heavy rain, the main characters enter a barn where they find a group of villagers being entertained by a skomorokh (played by Rolan Bykov).
-The skomorokh, who is a bitterly sarcastic enemy of the Church, earns a living with his scathing and obscene social commentary, and by making fun of the Boyars.
+A skomorokh is present in the first episode of Andrei Tarkovsky's film Andrei Rublev (1966).
+Seeking shelter from rain, the main characters enter a barn where a group of villagers are entertained by a skomorokh (played by Rolan Bykov).
+The skomorokh earns a living with his scathing and obscene social commentary, and by making fun of the boyars and the Church.